The APCD Permit Process

 Stationary sources (e.g., businesses, utilities, government agencies, and universities) need a District permit before constructing, changing, replacing, or operating any equipment or process which may cause air pollution.
 This includes equipment designed to reduce air pollution.
 Permits are also required if an existing business that causes air pollution transfers ownership, relocates, or otherwise changes their operations.

-Examples of operations that need APCD permits are offshore oil and gas platforms, onshore oil and gas facilities, gas stations, dry cleaners, cement batch plants, auto body shops, wood refinishing operations, and operators of internal combustion engines rated ≥ 50 bhp.
-A more detailed list is provided below.
+Examples of operations that need APCD permits are offshore oil and gas platforms, onshore oil and gas facilities, gas stations, dry cleaners, cement batch plants, auto body shops, wood refinishing operations, and operators of internal combustion engines rated ≥ 50 break horsepower.
+A more detailed list of operations that may require an APCD permit is provided below:

 • Agricultural Milling